prakhar897/awesome-wordle/README.md

 [Poetle](https://poeltl.dunk.town/) - Wordle but you have to guess NBA players.

+[Polydle](https://polydle.github.io/?) - Wordle with customizable no of words.

 [PopCultured](https://histordle.com/popcultured/) - Guess the year books/movies/songs were released

 [Pokle](https://poklegame.com/) - Wordle but you have to guess poker board cards

+[Primel](https://converged.yt/primel/) - Wordle with Prime Numbers.

 [Quintessential](https://quintessential.fun/) - Wordle but you can only swap words.